Ronald Acuña Jr.'s Success and Achievements in Timeline

 2017: Arizona Fall League Championship and MVP

-After the 2017 minor league regular season, Acuña joined the Arizona Fall League (AFL) and played 23 games for the Peoria Javelinas.
-He won the league championship and was named the AFL's youngest most valuable player.
+After the 2017 minor league regular season, Acuña joined the Peoria Javelinas in the Arizona Fall League, where he won the league championship and was named league MVP.

 On July 29, 2023, Acuña stole his 50th base, becoming the first player since 2017 to reach the mark.

-August 13, 2018: Home Runs in Both Games of a Doubleheader
+August 13, 2018: Home Runs in Doubleheader and Consecutive Games

-On August 13, 2018, Acuña became the fourth player in MLB history to hit a home run to lead off both games of a doubleheader against the Miami Marlins.
-He also hit a home run in his last four games, becoming the youngest player since 1920 to accomplish the feat.
+On August 13, 2018, Acuña became the fourth player in MLB history to hit a home run to lead off both games of a doubleheader.
+He also hit a home run in his last four games, making him the youngest player since 1920 to achieve this.

 September 22, 2018: 25-15 Season